PTDonnelly/contrails/pisco_sandbox/README.md

 - Configured by a separate JSON file, which is read and sets class attributes for the Configurer.

 ## Future
+- Restructure L1Processor from np.Array->dict to pd.DataFrame.
+This will make manipulation throughout the L1Processor more streamlined and consistent.
 - Day/night separation of filtered spectra
 - HDF5 output format if files tend to be too large